 Kenneling/Crate Training Your Puppy

 I will save you the suspense.
 We are 100% in favor of kenneling all puppies when they are unattended.
 A puppy generally does not have enough impulse control to resist chewing things they shouldn’t and this can lead to big trouble!
 Many puppies consume things such as medicine, carpet and clothing when they are left unattended and this leads to a lot of unnecessary surgeries and even deaths.
 When someone tells me that they won’t cage a puppy because they wouldn’t cage their young child I tell them that is perfectly fine.
 Just take the dog everywhere with you or hire a sitter like you would for a young child!
 You should never leave a three year old child unattended running around your home and you shouldn’t leave a young puppy in that manner either.
+If you want help with your dog, check out the Suburban K9 Difference to learn more about us and the services we offer!

 What to Consider about Crating your Dog?